On the sensitivity of the optimal partition for parametric second-order conic optimization: Introduction

-More specifically, using the algebraic definition of a transition point, we prove that the set of transition points is finite, see Lemma~\ref{transition_point_finiteness}.
-Furthermore, we provide sufficient conditions for the existence of a nonlinearity interval on the basis of Painlev\'e-Kuratowski set convergence, see Lemma~\ref{nonlinearity_continuity_SOCO}, and we show that continuity might fail on a nonlinearity interval, see problem~\eqref{SOCO_counterexample}.
-Under the existence of a strictly complementarity solution at a given $\bar{\epsilon}$, we formulate nonlinear auxiliary problems to compute a subinterval of a nonlinearity interval.
-We then use the auxiliary problems alongside a procedure from real algebraic geometry to compute the boundary points of the nonlinearity interval surrounding $\bar{\epsilon}$, see Algorithm~\ref{alg:nonlinearity_computation}.
+Unlike classical sensitivity analysis results for SOCO problems~\cite{BR2005,BS00} which only explore a small neighborhood of an optimal solution, our optimal partition approach (Algorithm~\ref{alg:nonlinearity_computation} and Theorem~\ref{transition_point_identification}) aims to describe the optimal partition on the entire $\interior(\mathcal{E})$.
+More specifically, using the semi-algebraicity of the optimal set, we prove that the set of transition points is finite, see Theorem~\ref{transition_point_finiteness}.
+Furthermore, we provide sufficient conditions for the existence of a nonlinearity interval on the basis of Painlev\'e-Kuratowski set convergence, see Lemma~\ref{partition_inclusion_lemma} and Theorem~\ref{nonlinearity_continuity_SOCO}, and we show that continuity might fail on a nonlinearity interval, see problem~\eqref{SOCO_counterexample}.
+Under the existence of a strictly complementary optimal solution at a given $\bar{\epsilon}$, we solve nonlinear auxiliary problems alongside the so-called \textit{quantifier elimination} algorithm~\cite[Algorithm~14.5]{BPR06} to find a subinterval of the nonlinearity interval surrounding $\bar{\epsilon}$, see Algorithm~\ref{alg:nonlinearity_computation}.
 Finally, under primal and dual nondegeneracy conditions, we show that the derivative information from a nonlinear reformulation of $(\mathrm{D}_{\epsilon})$ can be invoked to identify a transition point of the optimal partition, see Theorem~\ref{transition_point_identification}.